qr-contest/qr-contest.github.io/docs/contests/config_opts.md

 Once - (default) can vote one time only

 No Limit - can vote as many times as they want

+<span class="form-label">How do you limit votes?</span> - When a voter scans the QR code, the app will drop a cookie in the voter's browser.
+The voter has to have cookies enabled, or they may not vote.
+The cookie does not identify the voter, it just records the fact that they voted.

   <span class="form-label">Question Page Header (2 lines maximum)</span> - This text will appear at the top of the generated PDF file.
 It will not show on a PNG image if you choose that output option later.
 The text should help the voter understand what they are supposed to do.
 The default of *Use your phone's camera to vote.
 Scan, Click, Done.* is an example.
 You may put anything you like there - but it has a maximum of  2 lines.